Local

 Crown Center has historic status.
-What that could mean for any Royals development
+What that could mean for Royals development

-Details remain scarce, but Crown Center could see redevelopment if plans move forward to bring a new Royals stadium into an area that was itself built to renew a distressed neighborhood.
+Crown Center will see massive investment and redevelopment with a planned new Royals stadium in an area that was itself built to renew a distressed neighborhood.

 Crown Center’s architecture, layout and very existence are so distinctive — as a planned, mixed-use district with modern buildings surrounding a public plaza — that the area is listed on the National Register of Historic Places.